scottbrady91/IdentityServer3.AspNetIdentity.dll/README.md

-# ASP.NET Identity Support for IdentityServer3
+# ASP.NET Identity Support for IdentityServer3 - DLL Repackage
-ASP.NET Identity support for Thinktecture IdentityServer3 repackaged as a dll client library
+ASP.NET Identity support for Thinktecture IdentityServer3 repackaged as a dll client library, preventing the addition of volatile source code to the destination project.